 - Ensure the boiler is isolated from the electrical supply and the boiler On/Off switch is set to OFF. - 2.
 Remove the front casing door. - Remove the four screws retaining the top casing panel and remove the top casing panel, then check that the high limit thermostat bulb and boiler thermostat bulb are correctly located in their respective pockets.
 Refer to Figure 5-1.
 Ensure the store sensor is correctly located in its pocket.
-Refer to Figure 10-2. - Check condition of all thermostat capillaries.
+Refer to Figure 10-2.
+Check condition of all thermostat capillaries.
+Ensure they are - Check condition of all thermostat capillaries.
 Ensure they are not damaged, broken, kinked or crushed. - Remove the nuts and washers securing the front cleaning door.
 Withdraw the door - take care as it is HEAVY! - 5.
 Check that the turbulators are in position and that the ends are vertical.
-Refer to Figure 11-3. - Check that the baffles are in position.
-Refer to Figures 11-1 or 11-2 as required. - 7.
+Refer to Figure 11-4. - 6.
+Check that the baffles are in position.
+Refer to Figures 11-1, 11-2 or 11-3 as required. - 7.
 Re-fit cleaning door and check it is fitted correctly and that a good seal is made. - 8.
 Unscrew the burner fixing nut (located at the top of the mounting flange) and remove the burner from the boiler. - Check/adjust the burner settings as described in Section 10.2 (Burner Settings). - Re-fit the burner to the boiler and tighten the fixing nut.
 DO NOT OVERTIGHTEN! - 11.
 Check that the sealed system has been vented and pressurised and there are no leaks. - 12.
 Ensure all air vents are open.
-Refer to Figure 5-1. - 13.
+Refer to figure 5-1. - 13.
 Check that all fuel line valves are open. - Remove the plastic burner cover if it was not previously removed. - 15.
 Connect a combined vent manifold and pressure gauge to the pressure gauge connection port on the oil pump.
 See Figure 3-5.
 Open the vent screw on the vent manifold to vent the oil supply whilst the pump is running. - Check that all system controls are calling for heat and turn the boiler thermostat to maximum.

-10.2 BURNER SETTINGS: RDB2.2 BG BLU BURNERS
+10.2 BURNER SETTINGS: RDB2.2 BX BURNERS